-The DSL should be trained in e-safety issues and be aware of the potential for serious safeguarding issues including:
+- 5.1 The DSL should be trained in online safety issues and be aware of the potential for serious safeguarding issues including:

 - Sharing of personal data.

 - Access to illegal/inappropriate materials.

 - Inappropriate on-line contact with adults/strangers.

 - Potential or actual incidents of grooming, including sexual predation.

-- Cyber bullying, including homophobic, biphobic and transphobic bullying.
+- Cyberbullying, including homophobic, biphobic and transphobic bullying.

-- · Peer-on-peer abuse.
+- Peer-on-peer abuse.

 - Extremism and radicalisation.

-- Child sexual exploitation.
+- Child exploitation.